wurstbroteater/HomeTemp/readme.md

 ## Start Instructions

-The following sections provide information and tips for starting the related services and dependencies.
+When everything is set up as intended, it should be enough to run `./start.sh [basetemp|hometemp]`.
+In case it didn't work, the following sections provide information and tips for starting the related services and dependencies.

 ### Start Docker Container